About Katharine

 People who are drawn toward psychological depth work as well as the transformative work of healing trauma often have few places in our culture to explore the symbolic nature of the psyche with grounded, stable support that includes the body and nervous system.

 Our present emotional states are informed by our families of origin and earlier experiences what we consciously and unconsciously remember.
-But the psyche can also be shaped in even more powerful ways by ancestral inheritance, epigenetic influence, our specific neurobiology, collective distress due to current as well as past historical events, and stored trauma held deep within our bodies.
+But the psyche can also be shaped in even more powerful ways by ancestral inheritance, epigenetic influence, collective distress due to current as well as past historical events, and stored trauma held deep within our bodies.
 If you are a deep feeling soul you know this, which can lead to unsettling dissonance and loneliness in culture that won’t slow down.

 Working with dreams, the body, and the imaginal realm offers us insight, clarity, direction and hope.